zyadalatar/zyadalatar/README.md

 - 👋 Hi, I’m @zyadalatar
-- 👀 I’m interested in the way of creating valuable business oppurtiunies and profit by leveraging data science
+- 👀 I’m interested in the way of creating valuable business oppurtiunies by leveraging data science
 - 🌱 I’m currently learning how to take algorithms from papers to the real world